digitallawyer/openlegaldictionary/_definitions/septum.md

 ---
 title: Septum
 permalink: "/definitions/septum.html"
-body: Lat In Roman law.
+body: Lat in Roman law.
 An in
 published_at: '2018-07-07'
 layout: post
 ---